filefoxper/airma/docs/react-effect/api.md

 #### Parameters

-* **process** - It is a callback accepts executing variables, and returns a boolean or a boolean resolving promise, to validate if the current execution is validate.
+* **process** - It is a callback accepts executing variables and a host information object(`{isDestroyed:boolean}`).
+It should return a boolean or a boolean resolving promise to validate if the current execution should be executed.

 ### Strategy.reduce